-SAN BERNARDINO, Calif. - The San Bernardino community gathered Tuesday night for an emotional vigil to remember an 8-year-old boy and a teacher killed by a gunman at an elementary school on Monday.
+SAN BERNARDINO, Calif.
+(KABC) -- The San Bernardino community gathered Tuesday night for an emotional vigil to remember an 8-year-old boy and a teacher killed by a gunman at an elementary school on Monday.

 Hundreds of parents, students and community members honored the memories of Jonathan Martinez and his teacher Karen Smith.

 Smith's estranged husband, Cedric Anderson, shot and killed her in her classroom at North Park Elementary School school before turning the gun on himself.

 Jonathan was also struck and killed by the gunfire.
 A 9-year-old boy was also injured, and survived in stable condition at a local hospital.